 1. Cost Comparison

-As mentioned already, an actual trampoline which sits in the ground can usually be the same as a typical above ground trampoline.
+As mentioned already, the actual trampoline which sits in the ground can usually be the same as a typical above-ground trampoline.
 So the increased cost is purely from the installation.

 2. Installation